 - Students have access to dynamic sites of learning and programs of service, including the LAB and Co-Teach Pre-Schools, RITE Care Clinic, and Montana Center for Work Physiology and Exercise Metabolism (WPEM).
 The new Biomechanics Lab houses research of sporting event head injuries and a study focused on combat amputees in cooperation with staff at Walter Reed National Military Medical Center.

 - In each academic department, students prepare for careers of service by participating in field experiences throughout Montana.
 These experiences include clinical placements for future counselors, administrators, speech and language pathologists and community health professionals as well as student-teaching.
 During the academic year, the Office of Field Experiences places 800-1000 future teachers in Montana classrooms.
-Beginning in Spring 2012, collaboration between the Department of Curriculum and Instruction and The Montana Digital Academy enables pre-service teachers to teach in an on-line format, positioning the College and future graduates at the forefront of innovation in instruction.
+Collaboration between the Department of Curriculum and Instruction and The Montana Digital Academy enables pre-service teachers to teach in an on-line format, positioning the College and future graduates at the forefront of innovation in instruction.

 UM Foundation Support